 Alternatively, a credit utilization ratio of 20 percent may be not enough to impact your credit if your credit profile is relatively new.
 Without longstanding accounts and very little payment history to report, this ratio may not affect your score as much as you would hope.

 How Do You Improve Your Credit Utilization Ratio?

 Chances are, you could stand to knock off a few percentage points from your rate.
 Whether you’re able to do that depends on a lot of factors, including your ability to pay off debt and your overall debt ratio, to name a few.

-However, here are some ways that may help you impact your credit utilization rate:
+However, there is a way that may help you impact your credit utilization rate.